mself/avfprobe/README.md

 nominalFrameRate = 59.840160; // fps (= {1002.671082 / 60000} sec/frame)
 minFrameDuration = {1001 / 60000 = 0.016683}; // sec (= 59.940060 fps)
 ```

+Note that the `nominalFrameRate` for the video track is 59.84 fps, whereas the reciprocal of
+`minFrameDuration` is 59.94 fps.
+The `nominalFrameRate` is not commensurate with the track's `naturalTimeScale`.
+The `nominalFrameRate` corresponds to a frame interval of `{3008/180000}` whereas `minFrameDuration`
+ corresponds to`{3003/180000}`.

 The presentation time stamps of the frames in the track are actually multiples of `minFrameDuration`
 (`{1001/60000}`, `{2002/60000}`, `{3003/60000}`, ...).